MIST: An Efficient Approach for Software-Defined Multicast in Wireless Mesh Networks: Introduction

 With the rise of ubiquitous wireless networks for B5G, the inherent broadcast nature of wireless communications, particularly in densely deployed areas, contributes significantly to neighborhood interference, serving as a primary factor leading to network performance degradation.
 For software-defined multicast in such networks, it is hence imperative to take interface into consideration.

-The objective of this paper is to design an algorithm for finding a multicast tree that can be used to support software-defined multicast in wireless mesh networks (WMN).
+The objective of this paper is to find an interference-aware multicast tree that can be used to support software-defined multicast in wireless mesh networks (WMN).
 Unlike the traditional multicast problem, which has been extensively investigated, the problem of software-defined multicast in WMN has two unique characteristics.
 One is the interference challenge.
 Another is that the multicast service involves network functions that are implemented (not at the sender but) at different nodes in the network.
-For instance, a web page, which is subscribed to by multiple users, may contain diverse objects, e.g. video, audio, and text, from different providers.
+For instance, a wireless network has multiple tenants and a tenant has the need to communicate with the nodes where functions for its service are implemented.
+A more specific example is a wireless sensor network.
+A tenant or user may need to send and collect information from multiple sensor nodes in the network.

-In the literature, SDN multicasting has been extensively investigated \cite{alsaeed2018multicasting}.
-However, the surveyed studies therein assume all needed functions are implemented at the sender and there is no interference among links in the network.
-Recently, interference-aware NFV-enabled multicast in WMN was considered in \cite{mirjalily2021interference}.
+In the literature, SDN multicasting has been extensively investigated \cite{alsaeed2018multicasting}, though the surveyed studies typically assume no interference among vertices in the network.
+Recently, \cite{mirjalily2021interference} has filled this gap by opening an interesting new research direction: interference-aware NFV-enabled multicast in WMN.
 However, its focus is on how to optimally place the virtualized network functions (VNFs) in the network such that the considered total multicast cost in terms of installation, computing, storage, and resource consumption is minimized.
-To solve the optimization problem, an approximate heuristic approach is proposed in \cite{mirjalily2021interference}.
-However, it is unclear how good the approximation is.
+Despite the effort of the numerical approximate heuristic approach proposed in \cite{mirjalily2021interference} to solve the optimization problem, the theoretical performance of the approximation remains unexplored.